Exploring Dream Country: Literary Critique of Neil Gaiman's "Sandman"

 Then there is the class structure of the god-like beings, Ra and Death, and the humans, particularly Raine.
 Raine pleads with the Sun God to not change her, but he does not listen.
 She is, to him, some type of plaything to be in his long over war.
 She is helpless to stop him.
 Then there is Death.
 She comes in to talk to Raine.
 She talks to Raine as if she is a child, even inferring that humans are inferior creatures, and not very intelligent.
 Raine finally obtains the demise that she wished for by asking Ra, in the form of the Sun.
 Here, even death is in the control of the immortals.

-Raine is never in control at any point of the story.
+Raine is never in control at any point in the story.
 She is ordered into that pyramid.
 Ra decides she is to change.
 It is even Ra who must grant her passing.
 The one thing she does choose, to retire and leave the company, puts her in a position not of her choosing, as the company does not help her, and only sends her a small pension.
-Doing so, this restricts greatly what she can do on limited resources.
+Doing so greatly restricts what she can do on limited resources.

 Bressler, Charles E., ed.
 Literary Criticism: An Introduction to Theory and Practice.
 5th ed.
 London: Pearson, 2011.
 Print.